-The Queen's Marksman A novel of historical adventure, espionage, murder, and alien vampires.
-A young English heir to an earldom signs on for more adventure than he expects when he enlists in the army.
-His unit must guard the Khyber Pass.
-He encounters two strangers on the train who change his life forever.
-After a successful two year campaign in Afghanistan, Robert St. John returns home to a hero's welcome and a knighthood.
-Before he knows it, he becomes embroiled in politics when he is recruited to form the Secret Service.
-But his service to Queen Victoria becomes far more dangerous when he must confront two of the most famous villains in history.
-A stand alone novel in the Heirs of The Dragon's Blood series. ♦
+The Queen's Marksman In the 19th century a young Englishman signs on for more adventure than he expects when he enlists in the army to fight in Afghanistan.
+On the way there, he encounters two strangers on the Orient Express who change his life forever.
+After a successful two year campaign he returns home to a hero's welcome and a knighthood.
+But his service to Queen Victoria becomes far more dangerous when he must confront two of the most famous villains in history. ♦

-About the book: - When I came to Robert St. John's story I had already established him as a valuable friend and aid to Antonia's intended fiance' Alexander Corvina.
-I decided he was British from the beginning.
+About the book: - When I came to Robert St. John's story, I decided he was British from the beginning.
 I had been watching British television since I was a teenager, and I hungrily devoured adventure and mystery shows like "The Persuaders" and "The Avengers"; "Sherlock Holmes" (the eternal consulting detective, of which there have been several different series produced); and the "Hercules Poirot" series based on Agatha Christie's mystery novels.
 I had also been a fan of spy films, television shows and books like "Secret Agent", "The Prisoner", the James Bond series, and so on.

 I am also an avid fan of English history, the Arthurian legend, the rise and fall of the Plantagenets, the on-and-off war with France, the lives of kings and queens.
 I could not ignore the amazing proliferation of English literature devoted to the concept of a hero who could save all but who only appears when needed, to fade out when his task is done.
 I kept this in mind when writing this novel.